cost-and-retail-accounting-method

 First batch of 20 apples

-As defined by the Corporate Finance Institute, “the Weighted Average Cost (WAC) method of inventory valuation uses a weighted average to determine the amount that goes into COGS and inventory.
+As defined by the Corporate Finance Institute, “the Weighted Average Cost (WAC) method of inventory valuation uses a weighted average to determine the amount that goes into COGS and inventory (Corporate Finance Institute).
 The weighted average cost method divides the cost of goods available for sale by the units available for sale.”

-Consider that you bought a selection of 40 pens, all at different prices, totaling to $80.
-According to the WAC approach, you will divide the cost of the goods available for sale, i.e., $80, with the number of units available, i.e., 40, for a WAC of $2.
+Consider that you bought a selection of 40 pens, all at different prices, totaling $80.
+According to the WAC approach, you will divide the cost of the goods available for sale, i.e., $80, by the number of units available, i.e., 40, for a WAC of $2.

 Now, if you sell 30 units, the cost of goods would be $60, and your remaining inventory will be valued at $10.

 Retail accounting is a rather misleading term.
-Normally, you would expect it to be about bookkeeping and accounting for a retail business.
+Normally, you would expect it to be about bookkeeping and accounting for a retail business (Corporate Finance Institute).
 But in reality, retail accounting is an inventory valuation and inventory management process.
 Retailers use retail accounting to get an estimation of the value of their available inventory without needing to assess and calculate it physically.

 The retail accounting method is simpler than the cost accounting method.
 This method, rather than giving you a definitive answer to your inventory value and remaining stock, provides a rough estimation.
-So there is no need of counting inventory.
+So there is no need to count inventory.
 This is useful if you are an online retailer and can’t take stock of your inventory frequently.

 In the retail accounting method, rather than inventory being valued based on the cost of procurement, it is valued at the retail price.
 This method is best employed for retail businesses that need to mark up their inventory regularly by a consistent percentage, meaning they have a more-or-less fixed retail price across the board.